 Cookies is such an easy and fun theme for speech therapy.
 Kids love cookies.
 Adults love cookies.
 Plus you can do so many fun things with them!
 We had fun with our cookie theme this week.
 See what we did with cookies in speech therapy!

 The kids love this book no matter how many times they have heard it!
-I am always surprised to have a kiddo that has never heard it before!
-I got my book and mouse friend at Kohl’s many moons ago.
+It’s always surprised to have a kiddo that has never heard it before!
+My book and mouse friend at Kohl’s many moons ago.
 I try to bring with me during cookie week and tell the kids we have a special friend in session.
 They adore him!

 For my kids that may struggle with focusing through the entire story, I use “The Best Mouse Cookie.”
 It’s written by the same author as the one above but the text is shorter and easier to follow.
 The kids think it’s funny when Mouse falls asleep and his cookies BURN!!
 (I’m sorry but burning cookies is no laughing matter!:)